HaxeFlixel/flixel-docs/documentation/04_community/07-code-style.html.md

 }
 ```

-In the core of HaxeFlixel, there are a lot of method parameters are capitalized (not preferred in Haxe).
+In the core of HaxeFlixel, a lot of method parameters are capitalized (not preferred in Haxe).
 This is mostly legacy from the AS3 Flixel's code style and hard to change them all.
-However, newly written functions should follow the lowerCamelCase style.
-Also, we encourage contributors to convert them when fixing bugs/updating existing codes.
+However, newly written functions should follow the `lowerCamelCase` style.

 ## Leveraging Type Inference

-The Haxe compiler does not require you to declare the type of a variable ([read more](http://haxe.org/ref/type_infer)).
+The Haxe compiler does not require you to declare the type of a variable ([read more](https://haxe.org/manual/type-system-type-inference.html)).

 ``` haxe
 //This is unnecessary